hwanggu-corgi/hwanggu-log/update.md

             - Corgi completed working on creating test function for `get_file_name`
             - Corgi completed fixing `segmentation fault` error in `get_free_inode`
         - Corgi completed adding test to this function♥♥
-    - Corgi working on a1fs_create in a1fs.c, over♥♥
-        - Corgi working on adding code to function #6
-            - Corgi working on fixing function♥♥
-            - Corgi completed adding test functions for `initialize_inode_file` [2 of 2]
-            - Corgi completed on adding code for `initialize_inode_file`
 ### October 25th, 2020
 1. Corgi add progress #385 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥